postmanlabs/postman-flows/docs/blocks.md

 ### Create Durables
 Stage: Experimental

-The *Create Durables* allows bool, number, string and timestamp to be made durable, durables or durable data is the data that can persists across mutiple connected blocks.
+The *Create Durables* allows bool, number, string and timestamp values to be made durable, durables or durable data is the data that can persists across mutiple connected blocks.

 | Port (`symbol`) | Type | Description |
 | --- | --- | --- |